A returning question from our clients: how should they administer the prepayments made by their customers?

 When the deal is closed and the delivery is done, we issue a normal invoice, but we show the deducted advance payment, and the final amount of the invoice will be the difference only - maybe zero.
 With this invoice we can book the whole amount as revenue for the company.
+We can deduct multiple advance payments or even part of payments in the final invoice.

-In case of paying in advance to our suppliers, we are on the other side of the story with the same logic The payment is not an expense yet, but a receivable claim until the delivery of the ordered goods or services.
+In case of paying in advance to our suppliers, we are on the other side of the story with the same logic.
+The payment is not an expense yet, but a receivable claim until the delivery of the ordered goods or services.
 We should receive an advance payment invoice, and later a final invoice with reduced amount.
 Then the advance payment will become an expense item.

 It is very important that a proforma invoice is not an official document but a kind of memo for the customer.